As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 - Clear plastic cover is a little flimsy

-The Marineland ML90609 Portrait aquarium kit 5 gallon has a tall upright design.
+The Marineland portrait aquarium kit 5 gallon has a tall upright design.
 This allows it to take up less floor space than other 5 gallon betta fish tanks.
 It also has visually pleasing rounded corners instead of square edges which many people.
 This tank would look very good on the corner of your work desk.

-This kit comes with everything except the heater.
+This aquarium kit comes with everything except the heater.
 Which if small enough can be placed in the filter compartment.
-There really aren’t any serious weak points with this tank kit and it would serve your betta fish well.
+There really aren’t any serious weak points with this betta tank kit and it would serve your betta fish well.

 - Upright Design with rounded corners